Blockstream/satellite/doc/antenna-pointing.md

 if the unit has found the signal in this position.
 If not, try another adjustment and so on.

-Once the demodulator finds a carrier, it will print a line starting with `Carrier`, as follows:
+Once the receiver finds a carrier, it will print a line starting with `Carrier`, as follows:

 ```
 Carrier(0x03) Signal= -48,08dBm